 CVT conducts rigorous evaluation and monitoring to ensure the work we do is effective.
 Measuring the progress of survivors is embedded into the therapeutic process of every CVT healing initiative.
-We also have research tools available to assist with for assessments and developing culturally relevant indicators.
+We have research tools available to assist with assessments and developing culturally relevant indicators.

 We also work with other torture survivor rehabilitation centers to help them develop their own tools for measuring the impact of rehabilitation services on the well-being of torture survivors.

 Research and Healing

 The wounds of torture run deep into a victim’s psyche, body and spirit.
 Even the most resilient survivor can find the healing journey slow.
 When clinical assessments are embedded into the therapeutic process, the therapist and the survivor are able to assess progress holistically.
 Rather than focusing on one symptom or set of issues, therapy can address the survivor’s physical and mental health, their social well-being and their ability to function on a daily basis.

 Over the years, we have developed clinical assessment tools to gather information that allows us to evaluate the progress of individual survivors (“tools” meaning the ways we collect information from torture survivors).

 Because we work with survivors from every region of the world, our researchers are skilled at adapting the assessment tools so the questions asked make sense in the language and culture of each client.
 Frequently that means adapting or developing assessments locally.
 We are partners with local community members and survivors, bringing our clinical and research skills together with them in a way that is open and collaborative.
 Several research tools developed by CVT researchers are available for download here.